 The course examines the relationship between gender and the experience of slavery and emancipating several Atlantic world societies from the 17th-19th centuries.
 Areas to be covered are the Caribbean, Brazil, the U.S. South, West and South Africa and Western Europe.

 The purpose of this seminar is to introduce graduate students to the major problems, paradigms, and literature on global modernity as seen through the lens of Japan.
 The course will begin with reflections on area studies as it has addressed questions of modernity and modernization in Japan, while also attending to recent criticisms of this body of knowledge.
 Although specific topics will vary from year to year, they may include considerations of nationalism, democracy, labor, social management, science, education, biopolitics, empire, temporality, gender and sexuality, culture and ideology, warfare, social conflict, and shifting understandings of human difference.
 Readings selected for their theoretical or comparative utility will complement those on Japan.
-In the 2017-18 year the course will especially highlight the period that stretches from the 1930s to 1945.

 This course introduces students to the historical debates on religion and society in the eleven states that now constitute “Southeast Asia.”
 Readings will address how religious practices in the region—animism, Buddhism, Islam, Confucianism and Christianity—have served as forces for social and political change in the modern period.
 Particular emphasis will be placed on the role of “religion” in the region’s political transitions in the twentieth century, including the ways in which Southeast Asia’s approach toward “modernity” directly relies upon religious authority.